 - 1.5 Gallons water

 Stir well.
 When salt and sugars are dissolved, stir in raw oysters and refrigerate for 30-40 hours.

 Whether you are buying or gathering oysters, make sure they are about medium sized and fresh.
 The ideal size is anywhere between 5″-7″ unshucked.

 Now comes the fun part.
 Shuck your oysters.
 If you want to save a few to eat raw, be careful not to get any small fragments of oyster shells into where the meat is.
 Those bits of shell aren’t very palatable, nor much help when trying to impress your sweetheart!

 Using cold water, rinse off each raw oyster and place on an oiled grid rack, vegetable rack or smoker rack.
 Whatever you decide, be sure to use something that allows the smoke to get to the under-side of the oyster.

 Set your smoker to 225°F and smoke between 1.5 to 2 hours depending on taste, using your choice of wood (cedar, alder or hickory).

-Finish off with some extra virgin olive oil and any other herbs or flavors you desire.
-Why not take a moment and experiment with some different complex flavors?
+Finish off with some extra virgin olive oil and any other herbs or flavours you desire.
+Why not take a moment and experiment with some different complex flavours?
 You may find something you really like.
 If you do (or don’t for that matter) let us know about it in the comments below.
 Good luck!

 Here’s wishing you a happy Valentine’s Day!
 Bradley Smoker is a company specializing in food smokers, grills, and food smoking recipes.
 The above images and recipe are not our own.